 Wire fraud is a financial fraudulent offense that is one of the fastest growing types of cybercrimes across the United States.
 Wire fraud is carried out through images, sounds, writings, signals, or signs that are transmitted through some means of electronic communication, like the internet, television, telephone, radio, or fax.
 Despite the classification as a “white-collar crime,” wire fraud is a serious federal offense.
 Anyone charged with wire fraud faces prosecution by the U.S. Department of Justice on the grounds that the fraudulent conduct crossed state lines using interstate wire networks.

 At the Aron Law Firm, our wire fraud defense lawyers are experienced in opposing even the most formidable state and federal prosecutors to defend our clients’ rights and freedoms.
-Suppose you have been charged with wire fraud or a similar fraud charge in Santa Barbara or throughout California.
+Suppose you have been charged with wire fraud or a similar fraud charge in Santa Barbara.
 In that case, it’s in your best interests to contact a skilled criminal defense lawyer immediately to learn your legal options.

 What Constitutes Federal Wire Fraud in California?